 Presiding Officer: Debra Sturdevant, Manager, WQ Standards and Assessment Section

 One person from the public attended the hearing.
-This person did not make any oral comments or submit written comments.
+This person informed staff that she did not wish to make oral comments or submit written comments for the record.
 DEQ staff presenters were Andrea Matzke, Aron Borok and Spencer Bohaboy.

-According to Oregon Administrative Rule 137-001-0030, the presiding officer summarized the content of the notice given under Oregon Revised Statute 183.335.
 DEQ offered to review the presentation with the attendee, but this offer was declined, since she had attended a previous webinar on the rulemaking proposal.
-Instead she preferred to ask DEQ staff specific questions about the rulemaking and implementation of the new criteria.
-The presiding officer closed the hearing at 7 p.m. following the question and answer session.
+Instead she requested to ask DEQ staff specific questions about the rulemaking and implementation of the new criteria.
+Therefore, the presiding officer closed the testimony portion of the hearing at 6:15 and following that, staff had an informal discussion with the attendee and answered questions as they were able.